sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/docs/quickstart.md

 ~/chromiumos/chromite/ide_tooling/cros-ide/install.sh --exe ~/.local/bin/code-server
 ```

-- You can install an old version of extension (say 0.0.1), with `--force 0.0.1` flag.
+- You can install an old version of the extension (say 0.0.1), with the `--force 0.0.1` flag.

-## 5. Reload the IDE
+## 4. Reload the IDE

 You need to reload the VSCode to activate the extension.
 Either simply restart
 the IDE, or open the command palette (Ctrl+Shift+P) and type "Developer: Reload